feathersui/feathersui-website/learn/haxe-openfl/build-electron.md

 title: Build a Feathers UI project as an Electron desktop app
 layout: "docs.html"
 sidebarTitle: Electron
+ogDescription: "Build for Windows, macOS, and Linux with Haxe and Electron"
+ogImageURL: /img/feathersui-electron-og.png
 ---

 [Feathers UI](/) may be used to build [Electron](https://www.electronjs.org) desktop applications with HTML/JS.